In the Beginning...

 - On Spring Break of 1982, the Dins made their first annual Spring Break Tour of Bermuda.

-- The Dins have sung the United States national anthem for the Boston Celtics, the Boston Bruins, the Boston Red Sox, the New York Yankees, the San Francisco Giants, the Tampa Bay Lightning, the PGA's Ryder Cup, US embassies around the world, and countless other audiences.
+- The Dins have sung the United States national anthem for the Boston Celtics, the Boston Bruins, the Boston Red Sox, the New York Yankees, the San Francisco Giants, the Los Angeles Lakers, the Tampa Bay Lightning, the PGA's Ryder Cup, US embassies around the world, and countless other audiences.